 You can also use AppMon incident-based monitoring of memory behavior.
 With incident-based diagnosis, you analyze memory problems when they occur by defining incidents for memory usage (for example, 80% of maximum memory) that can be combined with corresponding actions to trigger memory snapshots.
 For Java 6 VMs, AppMon triggers leak analysis snapshots by default if the application runs out of memory.

-It is recommended for every running JVM or CLR, you monitor memory usage by charting measures for the system.
-The following measures can be used for memory monitoring:
+It is recommended to monitor memory usage for every running JVM or CLR.
+The following measures can be useful for memory monitoring:

 AppMon provides some charts out of the box for monitoring the most important measure regarding memory.